rcmetcalf/rcmetcalf.github.io/_posts/2015-09-15-module-2-report.md

 <a name="section2">Task 1</a><br>
 a.
 Tasks I perform as a student:<br>
-* Take class notes, both on my computer and on paper
+* Take class notes, both on my computer and on paper <br>
-* Make flashcards for studying
+* Make flashcards for studying <br>
-* Read assigned texts, both online and in textbooks
+* Read assigned texts, both online and in textbooks <br>
-* Write essays, module reports, and other written assignments
+* Write essays, module reports, and other written assignments <br>
-* Study for exams and quizzes
+* Study for exams and quizzes <br>
 * Go to academic advising appointments <br>
 b.
-Info I use to perform each task
+Info I use to perform each task <br>
 c.
 How I organize these items in my workspace <br>

 <a name="section3">Task 2</a><br>